nguilherme010/BPMtoms/README.md

    <p align="center">

   BPM to ms is, well, as the name suggests, a BPM to ms converter.
-A shortcut for music production, so you don't have to remember formulas or access websites.
-BPM to ms is an **open source** software, feel free to create your own bugs! 🐞
+A shortcut for music production, so you don't have to remember formulas or access websites. **Open source** software, feel free to create your own bugs! 🐞

   </p>